-**Lock in 2014 prices and free shipping (Continental US only) with 28-day auto-delivery program purchase only.
-Price lock valid on each consecutive 28-day auto-delivery order while on program. $30 discount on first 28-day auto-delivery order only with promo code Save30.
-With this offer you receive an additional discount off the Full Retail Value with each consecutive 28-day auto-delivery order as long as you are on program.
+$30 discount on first 28-Day Auto-Delivery order only with promo code Save30.
+With this offer you receive an additional discount off the Full Retail Value with each consecutive 28-Day Auto-Delivery order as long as you are on program.
 With Auto-Delivery, you are automatically charged and shipped your 28-Day program once every 4 weeks unless you cancel.
 You can cancel Auto-Delivery at any time by calling 1-800-727-8046.
-If you cancel prior to paying for your second consecutive 28-Day program delivery, your payment method will be charged for Continental U.S. shipping and the amount of any auto-delivery discount received on your first 28-Day program delivery.
-For all 28-day orders, your payment method will be charged a $19.99 shipping fee (1) if you cancel after your order has been processed; and (2) if you refuse the order at time of delivery.
-The Nutrisystem Select program is available to Continental US residents only and cannot be shipped to PO Boxes, APO Boxes or military addresses.
+If you cancel prior to paying for your second consecutive 28-Day program delivery, your payment method will be charged for Continental U.S. shipping and the amount of any Auto-Delivery discount received on your first 28-Day program delivery.
+For all 28-Day orders, your payment method will be charged a $19.99 shipping fee (1) if you cancel after your order has been processed; and (2) if you refuse the order at time of delivery.
+The Nutrisystem Uniquely Yours program is available to Continental U.S. residents only and cannot be shipped to PO Boxes, APO Boxes or military addresses.
 Cannot be combined with any prior or current discount or offer.
 Limit one offer per customer.
-Expires 1-8-15.

 With the increasing prevalence of adult obesity in the U.S., there is a clear need for effective weight management options based in sound science.
 However, Nutrisystem knows it can be challenging to help your patients lose weight so that they can achieve overall healthier lifestyles.